thcopeland/amc2bvh/README.md

 A previous program called `amc2bvh` used to exist, however, now that its site has gone offline, the only remnant is a Windows executable saved at https://github.com/sxaxmz/amc2bvh.
 This incarnation attempts to provide more or less the same functionality in an open-source utility.

 The most significant source of ASF/AMC files is the [Carnegie Mellon University motion capture database](http://mocap.cs.cmu.edu/).
-However, Bruce Hahne at [cgspeed](https://sites.google.com/a/cgspeed.com/cgspeed) has already converted them into [BVH files](https://sites.google.com/a/cgspeed.com/cgspeed/motion-capture) suitable for various animation programs.
+However, Bruce Hahne at [cgspeed](https://sites.google.com/a/cgspeed.com/cgspeed) has already converted them into [BVH files suitable for various animation programs](https://sites.google.com/a/cgspeed.com/cgspeed/motion-capture).
 You should probably use them in preference of converting them with `amc2bvh`.

 If you're interested in learning more about the ASF/AMC or BVH formats, I've found [this website](https://research.cs.wisc.edu/graphics/Courses/cs-838-1999/Jeff/MoCapTOC.html) to be an invaluable reference.

 ## Installation

-Download the most recent version from the [Releases](https://github.com/thcopeland/amc2bvh/releases) page.
-Or, if you prefer to build from source, clone the repository or download the code and run `make`:
+#### Windows

+Download the most recent version for your operating system from the [Releases](https://github.com/thcopeland/amc2bvh/releases) page.
+If you're running 64-bit Windows, choose the `x86_64_windows.zip` version.
+If you're running 32-bit Windows, or you're not sure, choose the `i686_windows.zip` version.
+After downloading, unzip the folder.
+Optionally, add the installation directory (something like `%USERPROFILE%\Downloads\amc2bvh-1.0.0_i686_windows`) to your PATH ([instructions](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)).
+To use `amc2bvh`, open the command line and type
 ```
-$ cd amc2bvh-1.0.0/
-amc2bvh-1.0.0 $ make
-...
-amc2bvh-1.0.0 $ ./amc2bvh -v
-v1.0.0
+C:\Users\Tom> Downloads\amc2bvh-1.0.0_i686_windows\amc2bvh.exe FILE.asf FILE.amc -o FILE.bvh
 ```
+If you added the installation directory to your PATH, you can forego the leading `Downloads\amc2bvh-1.0.0_i686_windows\` when you run `amc2bvh`.

+Alternatively, you can build from source. `amc2bvh` doesn't use any non-standard libraries.

+#### Unix systems

+If you're running a x86_64 OS, you can download a binary from the [Releases](https://github.com/thcopeland/amc2bvh/releases) page.
+If you're running something else or prefer to build from source, clone the repository and run `make`.
+If you want, copy or symlink it to `$HOME/bin/` or somewhere else on your `$PATH`.

+#### Other

+Just compile the code or something.
+Chances are you do this a lot already.

 ## Usage